stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 <!-------------------------- Start your work below ---------------------------->

 1.  *How does discounting a game affect the rating of the game?*
-2.  *Do the number of achievements in a game affect their rating?*
+2.  *To what extent does the number of achievements in a game affect their rating?*
     <!----------------------------------------------------------------------------->

 # Exercise 1: Special Data Types (10)